 On November 8 2014 he made his French debut against Fiji, on the left-wing, scoring a try in the first minute, he went on to complete a hat trick that day.

-He has scored eight tries in five matches for his country a pretty impressive ratio, those of us craving a return of the French rugby flair that lit up our youth, are pinning an awful lot of our hopes on the young Racing 92 player, to lead French back play from the darkness in to the light.
+He has scored eight tries in thirteen matches for his country a pretty good ratio, those of us craving a return of the French rugby flair that lit up our youth, are pinning an awful lot of our hopes on the young Racing 92 player, to lead French back play from the darkness in to the light.

-It is a bitter irony that due to incidents in Edimburgh after the Scotlamd game, the flying winger will not be able to face Italy, at the velodrome, the ground where his Dad played professional football for Marseille.
+It is a bitter irony that due to incidents in Edinburgh,after the Scotland gamein February, which resulted in his suspension, the flying winger was unable to face Italy, at the velodrome, the ground where his Dad played professional football for Marseille.